Home > Digital technologies > Metavers, what uses in business?

 Maison Berger has tested its first live-shopping experience in the metaverse.
 Designed by Wilkins Avenue AR Studio, the experiment superimposed interactive 3D content on the physical world during a live broadcast on Instagram.

 Maison Berger has tested its first shop in the metaverse.
-Designed by Wilkins Avenue AR Studio, this experiment superimposed interactive 3D content on the physical world during a live Instagram session.
+Designed by Wilkins Avenue AR Studio, the experiment superimposed interactive 3D content on the physical world during a live Instagram session.
 Maison Berger

 How does the metaverse work?